 When ODB crashed the Grammys

-to voice his disagreement when Diddy won ahead of Wu-Tang, he was humble about it.
-Who in their right mind would award Best Rap Album to Diddy ahead of the best group in hip-hop history?
+.
 These days, stage crashing is an excuse to hijack the news cycle and drum up publicity for new projects.
-It's become more of a gimmick than anything.
+It's now more of a gimmick than a "G" move.

 People always point to Lauryn Hill as an example of an artist who juggled both rap and R&B successfully.
 So let's start there.
 The difference between L'Boogie and today's singing rappers is that she does both those things very well.
 Drake raps well and sings well, but everyone else needs to save us the ear pollutants that pass for songs.
 Same goes for singers who dabble in rap (looking at you, Chris Brown).